-This library caters for the library needs of first and second year students and other groups where large numbers require mass teaching.
+This library caters for the library needs of students in Years 1 and 2 and other groups where large numbers require mass teaching.
 It provides a reader education program and reader assistance service aimed at teaching students the basic principles of finding information.